paketo-buildpacks/paketo-website/content/docs/howto/php.md

 | `username`  | Omitted if unset | no     | Memcached instance username
 | `password` | Omitted if unset | no     | Memcached instance password

-The configurations from the service binding are parsed and used to create a `php-memcached.ini` file with session details, and it's path is appended to the `PHP_INI_SCAN_DIR` for usage by PHP when the app starts up.

 When performing a build with the `pack` CLI, passing the service binding will look like the following: